RingaVal/Data_Analysis_Portfolio/README.md

 # Data Analysis Portfolio

 Welcome to my data analysis portfolio!
-Here, you’ll find a selection of projects that highlight my expertise in using various programming languages and tools to tackle real-world challenges, including HR automation, data scraping, and applicant filtering.
+Here, you’ll find a selection of projects that highlight my skill in using various programming languages and tools to tackle professional challenges, including HR automation, data scraping, and applicant filtering.

 ---